SciViews/tabularise/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

 {tabularise} is a central package used by several other packages in the SciViews universe to format its tabular outputs.
-Variuous methods are available for `tabularise()` and they are further enhanced by other packages, such as [{inferit}](https://www.sciviews.org/inferit/) and [{modelit}](https://www.sciviews.org/modelit/).
+Various methods are available for `tabularise()` and they are further enhanced by other packages, such as [{inferit}](https://www.sciviews.org/inferit/) and [{modelit}](https://www.sciviews.org/modelit/).